 A specially convened National MS Society Task Force determined that the best way to speed up nerve tissue repair is to bring together experts in clinical trials and basic laboratory scientists to form partnerships.
 These teams could conduct all elements of the study from basic research to planning studies of neuroprotective drugs and repair strategies in people with MS.

-Based on these recommendations, the Society awarded the largest grants ever made for research aimed at protecting and reversing neurological damage and restoring function in people with MS. Four teams in the U.S. and Europe are using nearly $15 million to lay the groundwork for clinical trials by 2010.
-This funding level allows scientists to attract more “heads and hands” to the problem, and to utilize the best available technology and develop needed new technologies to achieve our goals.
+Based on these recommendations, the Society awarded the largest grants ever made for research aimed at protecting and reversing neurological damage and restoring function in people with MS. Four teams in the U.S. and Europe used nearly $15 million to lay the groundwork for clinical trials by 2010.
+This funding level allowed scientists to attract more “heads and hands” to the problem, and to utilize the best available technology and develop needed new technologies to achieve our goals.

 The four teams:

-- Dr. Peter A. Calabresi (Johns Hopkins University) and collaborators are searching for better ways to detect and quantify tissue injury in MS and testing agents that may protect the nervous system from further damage.
+- Dr. Peter A. Calabresi (Johns Hopkins University) and collaborators searched for better ways to detect and quantify tissue injury in MS and testing agents that may protect the nervous system from further damage.

-- Professor Charles ffrench-Constant (University of Edinburgh, UK) and colleagues are focusing on restoring myelin by identifying and amplifying natural repair factors in the brain and by attempting to transplant replacement cells.
+- Professor Charles ffrench-Constant (University of Edinburgh, UK) and colleagues focused on restoring myelin by identifying and amplifying natural repair factors in the brain and by attempting to transplant replacement cells.

-- Dr. Gavin Giovannoni (Queen Mary University of London, UK) and collaborators are attempting to turn cells into vehicles that will deliver repair molecules to sites of injury in the brain, and screening molecules for their protective properties as a prelude to clinical trials.
+- Dr. Gavin Giovannoni (Queen Mary University of London, UK) and collaborators attempted to turn cells into vehicles that would deliver repair molecules to sites of injury in the brain, and screened molecules for their protective properties as a prelude to clinical trials.

-- Professor Ian D. Duncan (University of Wisconsin-Madison) is leading a multidisciplinary team to develop better imaging technologies such as PET and MRI to visualize myelin and nerve fiber damage, and to detect its repair.
-They are also exploring techniques for transplanting cells to promote repair.
+- Professor Ian D. Duncan (University of Wisconsin-Madison) led a multidisciplinary team to develop better imaging technologies such as PET and MRI to visualize myelin and nerve fiber damage, and to detect its repair.
+They also explored techniques for transplanting cells to promote repair.